Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Preliminaries on diffusion models for solving inverse problems

-It can be interpreted as modeling the distribution $p(\V\mid \x_0 = \widehat{x}_0(\x_t))$ not as a Gaussian distribution but a modified Multivariate Generalized Gaussian Distribution (MGGD) \cite{Manzano_matrix_variate_generalization_power_exponential_family_2002,Pascal_Parameter_estimation_generalized_Gaussian_IEEE_2013}.
-Another practical hint which is used in the official implementation of this method\footnote{\url{https://github.com/DPS2022/diffusion-posterior-sampling}} and that guarantees its stability is the clamping of the estimated denoised image $\widehat{\x}_0(\x_t)$ between $-1$ and $1$.
-To stay in the Gaussian realm, we do not consider these heuristic corrections in what follows. \end{rem}
+It can be interpreted as modeling the distribution $p(\V\mid \x_0 = \widehat{\x}_0(\x_t))$ not as a Gaussian distribution but a modified Multivariate Generalized Gaussian Distribution (MGGD) \cite{Manzano_matrix_variate_generalization_power_exponential_family_2002,Pascal_Parameter_estimation_generalized_Gaussian_IEEE_2013}.
+Another heuristic setting which is used in the official implementation of this method\footnote{\url{https://github.com/DPS2022/diffusion-posterior-sampling}} and that guarantees its stability is the clamping of the estimated denoised image $\widehat{\x}_0(\x_t)$ between $-1$ and $1$.
+To stay in the Gaussian realm, we do not consider these heuristic corrections in what follows. \end{remark}